 Meet customers where they are — on key review sites like Google, Facebook and others, as well as social channels where your customers turn to the community for advice and recommendations.

-Syndicate positive reviews across the social web to increase visibility and awareness in your brand.
+Syndicate positive reviews across social media to increase visibility and awareness in your brand.

 Implement a comprehensive Online Reputation Management platform that enables you to monitor and manage reviews, business listings and social media, while providing deep analytics and reporting for insight and operational improvements.

 Live — and Market — in the Moment

 Consumers self-educate more now than ever before, because all of the information is at their fingertips — anywhere and everywhere, at any time, whenever they want it.
 To win them over during those micro-moments that lead to split-second decisions, you must reach consumers where they are, when you’re needed.
 You must earn their business through social proof and a solid reputation… otherwise, when you pop up on the results page, your next potential customer will scroll right past you — and take their lifetime value to a competitor down the street.